-We are currently undertaking land surveys and assessments to determine the proposed site layout.
+We are currently undertaking land surveys and assessments to determine the proposed Site layout.

 Engagement to date